Dear Murderer

 Dear Murderer is a 1947 British film noir crime, drama, thriller, directed by Arthur Crabtree for Gainsborough Pictures, and starring Eric Portman and Greta Gynt.
+It was written by Muriel Box, Sydney Box and Peter Rogers based on the play by St. John Legh Clowes.

 The film has come to be regarded as one of the best movies made under the supervision of Sydney Box at Gainsborough.